 Innovative partnerships between the public and journalism

 In this project we experiment with innovative, equal collaborations between people and journalism.
 To this end, journalists from the Argos editorial team (VPRO) open up their investigative process.
-Citizen scientists are not only supported in understanding how heat develops in their homes, but are also in contact with journalists and experts via a digital platform (Kenniscloud) to interpret the data and to think along about journalistic productions.
+Citizen scientists are not only supported in understanding how heat develops in their homes, but are also in contact with journalists and experts to interpret the data and to think along about journalistic productions.

 Partners